saadfrhan/react-todoapp/README.md

 [need screenshot of added list items]

 ## Research tasks
-**Please refer to the the instructions you received via email to access all steps in their entirety** Today, you'll be asked to do the following:
+Please refer to the the instructions you received via email to access all steps in their entirety.
+Today, you'll be asked to do the following:

 ### Add a new tagging feature to the to do list app